stuartasiimwe7/blackboxml/README.md

 We welcome contributions of all kinds!
 Whether it's reporting a bug, suggesting a feature, improving documentation, or submitting a pull request, your help is greatly appreciated.

+To report a bug, please use our [Bug Report Template](./.github/ISSUE_TEMPLATE/bug_report.md).
+This will help us address issues more efficiently.

 ### How to Contribute

 1. **Fork the Repository**: Click the "Fork" button at the top of this repository.